Author: Dr. Theo Notteboom and Dr. Jean-Paul Rodrigue

 E. Knowledge development

-The last possible field of action for GSCM in ports includes measures that facilitate knowledge development, information sharing, and exchange of best practices.
-A non-exhaustive list of some areas for initiatives include:
+Another possible field of action for GSCM in ports includes measures that facilitate knowledge development, information sharing, and the exchange of best practices.
+A non-exhaustive list of some areas for initiatives includes:

-• Cooperate in the framework of port-related associations, such as WPSP (World Port Sustainability Program) and Ecoports, that provide a forum to discuss strategies and best practices.
+- Cooperate within the framework of port-related associations, such as the World Port Sustainability Program (WPSP) and Ecoports, which provide a forum for discussing strategies and best practices.

-• Develop sustainability and corporate social responsibility (CSR) programs to improve the social and environmental performance of the port cluster and to improve communication with a broad range of stakeholders.
+- Develop sustainability and corporate social responsibility (CSR) programs to enhance the social and environmental performance of the port cluster and improve communication with a diverse range of stakeholders.

-• Implement sustainability reporting at the corporate, port authority, or port industry level.
-Larger port authorities are the main actors that have started producing sustainability reports.
+- Implement sustainability reporting at the corporate, port authority, or port industry level.
+Larger port authorities are the leading actors that have started producing sustainability reports.

 Related Topics